HACKER097/Painter/README.md

 # Painter
-Paints an image with lines.
+Paints an image with vector lines using evolution.

 # Examples